 To activate the production of the requested data, a MnS consumer has to create a "ManagementDataCollection" object instance on the MnS producer.

-The MnS producer may derive multiple jobs ("PerfMetricJob", "TraceJob") from a single "ManagementDataCollection" job for collecting the required management data.
-If the MnS producer receives the collected data from multiple sources, it consolidate the data into a set of management data for reporting.
+The MnS producer may derive multiple jobs ("PerfMetricJob", "TraceJob") from a single "ManagementDataCollection" job for collecting the required management data If the MnS producer receives the collected data from multiple sources, it consolidate the data into a set of management data for reporting.

 The attribute "collectionTimeWindow" specifies the time window for which the management data should be reported.
+A “collectionTimeWindow” with startTime in the past indicates historical management data.

 The attribute "reportingCtrl" specifies the method and associated control parameters for reporting the produced management data to MnS consumers.
 Three methods are available: file-based reporting with selection of the file location by the MnS producer, file-based reporting with selection of the file location by the MnS consumer and stream-based reporting.

+Editors note: Changes to enable one time reporting are TBD.

 The attribute "dataScope" configures, whether the management data should be reported per S-NSSAI or per 5QI or per PLMN, if applicable.